 Most plants are perfectly happy to sit in their pots and grow without help.
 Some plants, however, particularly those that like to vine, prefer to grow up a pole.
 If you have one of these trailing beauties, this is the guide for you.

 We'll walk you through what a moss pole is, where to get one, and what to do when your plant outgrows the one it has.
 This is a whole aspect of growing houseplants that isn’t always explained thoroughly, so we’ll provide you with the information you need to successfully grow plants that prefer poles.
 Find out everything you need to know about using plant poles.

 First, let’s talk about why you might want to use a plant pole.
 Of course, there’s the health of the plant.
-Out in the wild, there are plants called Epiphyte which means they use the support of another plant to grow.
-These plants will do better when grown on a type of plant pole.
-They tend to have bigger leaves, fuller vines, and are overall healthier.
+In the wild, some plants are are epiphytic, which means they use the support of another plant to grow.
+These are the plants you see growing up tree trunks.
+When grown indoors, these plants do better when grown on a plant pole.
+This helps them develop bigger leaves and fuller vines, and it improves their overall health.

 Growing on a pole also means the plant might suit your space better.
-They take up less space than a training plant, and you won’t risk the leaves accidentally getting sucked up into the vacuum on cleaning day.
+The plant will take up less space than a trailing plant, and you won’t risk the leaves accidentally getting sucked up into the vacuum on cleaning day.

-Although they prefer it, most climbing plants will still grow and thrive without something to climb.
+Although most climbing plants prefer having something to climb, most of them will still grow and thrive without it.
 However, without a pole, these plants tend to droop and trail.
-This has a different look than climbing which might be what you prefer, but it’s essential to keep in mind, especially if the plant is young and isn’t big enough to trail or climb yet.
-As it matures, you’ll want to be aware of how a pole or lack thereof might affect its health and its aesthetic in your home.
+This creates a different look than climbing, which might be what you prefer.
+This is essential to keep in mind, especially if the plant is young and isn’t big enough to trail or climb yet.
+As it matures, you’ll want to be aware of how a pole — or lack thereof — might affect the plant's health and your home's aesthetic.

 Usually, plants don’t get access to as much light as hanging or trailing plants, so a pole might boost their growth and improve their health.